dwpery/ClockWebApp/README.md

 ### How to update?

-Bring up the menu tab and then press on the 'Menu' label at the top, This will open a popup that displays the version number, if it is out of date a warning saying "WARNING: Your ClockAPI is out of date so it may not function properly, please update".
+Bring up the settings tab and then press on the 'Settings' label at the top, This will open a popup that displays the version number, if it is out of date a warning saying "WARNING: Your ClockApp is out of date so it may not function properly, please update".

 To update: